 Saisons to Try From Scratch Brewing Co.: Cedar Oak, Chanterelle, and Sahti

-Scratch Brewing Co. is one of the most special breweries in the United States.
-The farmhouse brewery forages many of the ingredients that wind up in its beer.
-So, you end up with delightfully floral, woodsy, smokey, and funky offerings from Scratch.
-The team at the Ava, Illinois brewery have progressed the American saison in myriad ways and it’s encouraging to see folks still excited about the style.
-If you spot a bottle of Scratch we recommend snatching it up.
+Scratch Brewing is one of the most special breweries in the United States.
+The farmhouse brewery forages many of the ingredients in its beer, making delightfully floral, woodsy, smokey, and funky offerings.
+The Ava, Illinois-based brewery has progressed the American saison in myriad ways, and it’s encouraging to see folks still excited about the style.
+If you spot a bottle of Scratch, we recommend snatching it up.

 Side Project Brewing